Charley Eugene Johns: Biography

-After the death of Governor Dan McCarty on September 28, 1953, Johns became the Acting Governor under the provisions of the state constitution at that time, which provided for the state Senate President to become the Acting Governor upon the death, incapacitation, or resignation of the Governor.
-During his term as Acting Governor, Johns promoted highway construction, eliminating tolls on the Overseas Highway between Miami and Key West.
-He was also an advocate for prison reform.
-In 1954, Johns ran for election to a term as governor in his own right, but was defeated by LeRoy Collins.
-After leaving office on January 4, 1955, he returned to the Florida Senate, serving until 1966.
+Johns became the President of the Senate in April 1953.
+Upon the death of Governor Dan McCarty on September 28, 1953, Johns became the Acting Governor under the provisions of the state constitution.
+Commonly referred to as "Governor", his proper title was "Acting Governor".
+As Acting Governor, Johns promoted highway construction and the elimination of tolls on the Overseas Highway between Miami and Key West.
+He also failed during the 1953 legislative session in his first attempt to establish "a joint legislative committee to investigate criminal and subversive activities".

+In 1954, Johns ran unsuccessfully for the Democratic nomination for the election to complete the remaining two years of McCarty's term, losing the Democratic primary on a vote of 380,323 to 314,198 to LeRoy Collins on May 25.
+He ended his service as governor on January 4, 1955.
+He took his seat in the Senate once more and that year he introduced and won passage of legislation prohibiting hotels from discriminating on the basis of religion in their advertising.
+He served in the Senate until 1966.
+Throughout his Senate career he promoted prison reform.

 Johns is most remembered for his support and chairmanship of the infamous Florida Legislative Investigation Committee, nicknamed the "Johns Committee" because of Johns' chairmanship.
 This committee participated in the Red Scare and Lavender scare by investigating communists, homosexuals, and civil rights advocates among the students and faculty of Florida's university system.
 They were responsible for revoking teachers' certificates and firing university professors.
 By 1963, the committee had forced the dismissal or resignation of over 100 professors and deans at the University of Florida, Florida State University and the University of South Florida.
-One professor, Sigismond Diettrich, chair of the geography department of the University of Florida, attempted suicide after being investigated by the committee.
 The state legislature ended funding for the committee in 1964 after it released a report called Homosexuality and Citizenship in Florida, which infamously became known as the "Purple Pamphlet".
-Its many photographs depicting homosexual acts outraged legislators and reportedly copies of the report were being sold as pornography in New York City.
+Its photographs depicting homosexual acts outraged legislators and prosecutors threatened action against its authors for distributing pornography.

+Johns remained proud of the Committee's work.
+In 1972 he told an interviewer: "I don't get no love out of hurting people.
+But that situation in Gainesville, my Lord have mercy.
+I never saw nothing like it in my life.
+If we saved one boy from being made homosexual, it was justified."

+Johns died in a Gainesville hospital on January 23, 1990, after a long illness.